Finding issues in BIMcollab ZOOM

 Automated analysis

-BIMcollab ZOOM Smart views can be created to personalize the display of components based on their properties, to make it easier to check models for specific requirements.
+In BIMcollab Zoom (Viewer), Smart views can be created to personalize the display of components based on their properties, making it easier to review models for specific requirements..
 You can color code or group components based on specific properties, or visualize components that miss specific properties.

 Smart views are easy to use, and can be saved and exchanged for structured use throughout a team.